 - Anticipated recovery period based measurable goals

-Successful recovery from injuries is criterion-based not time-based.
+Successful recovery from injuries is criterion-based, not time-based.
 If you are a sports fan you will appreciate the following example because you have heard it countless times.
 An elite, professional athlete does not directly return from injury to competition based on a time frame.
 They have to pass a collection of tests in order to be cleared for practice and light drills, then another collection of tests to increase the intensity of practice.
-This pattern continues until they are able practice at near game conditions, then the athlete is cleared to return to play.
+This pattern continues until they are able to practice at near game conditions, then the athlete is cleared to return to play.

 Taking more than 10 to 14 days off from activity to rest while recovering from Sever’s disease requires a plan.
-Immediately returning to the same level of training intensity following the period of rest is a recipe of disaster.
+Immediately returning to the same level of training intensity following the period of rest is a recipe for disaster.
 This accounts for the high rate of re-aggravation of symptoms and where a season is lost.
 It is more safe and effective to determine return to play (running) through a systematic and gradual workout progression.

 Youth athletes will be frustrated based on their inability to practice and compete.
-In order to shorten the recovery period, it is importance that the youth athlete is active.
+In order to shorten the recovery period, it is important that the youth athlete is active.
 The crucial point is that the activity is PAIN-FREE.
-Once the initial painful symptoms have decreased specific exercises need to be introduced to address their weakness, muscle tightness, coordination, etc. After these exercise have been mastered (and pain-free) then onto the next phase of their recovery.
+Once the initial painful symptoms have decreased specific exercises need to be introduced to address their weakness, muscle tightness, coordination, etc. After these exercises have been mastered (and pain-free) then onto the next phase of their recovery.
 This is the basic principle of the criterion-based system.
-Once the criteria has been met, the next phase is introduced.
+Once the criteria have been met, the next phase is introduced.
 Each individual navigates the phases at different speeds.
-The rate of return to play from Sever’s disease varies based on the length of symptoms, severity of aggravation, strength, etc.
+The rate of return to play from Sever’s disease varies based on the length of symptoms, the severity of aggravation, strength, etc.

 Properly managed Sever’s disease can be treated efficiently provided you are pro-active based on your newfound awareness and education related to this injury.
 If you have concerns or questions talk to a coach or medical professional who has experience with youth athletes.